highfidelity/hifi-content/readme.md

-Vircadia is an early-stage technology lab experimenting with Virtual Worlds and VR.
+Vircadia is a metaverse engine and platform based on the principles of open-source and decentralization.

 Download
 ========